Equivariant dissipation in non-archimedean groups: Introduction

 \begin{problem}[\cite{PestovBook}, Problem~7.4.27] For each $n \in \mathbb{N}$, let us denote by $\mu_{n}$ the normalized counting measure on $\mathrm{Sym}(n) \subseteq \mathrm{Sym}(\mathbb{N})$.
 Do there exist compatible metrics $d_{\mathrm{LO}}$ on $\mathrm{LO}(\mathbb{N})$ and $d_{\mathrm{Sym}}$, left-invariant, on $\mathrm{Sym}(\mathbb{N})$ such that \end{problem}

 The purpose of this note is to resolve Problem~\ref{problem} in the negative.
 In fact, our Corollary~\ref{corollary:final} particularly entails that, if $d$ is any left-invariant compatible metric on $\mathrm{Sym}(\mathbb{N})$, then the sequence $\bigl(\mathrm{Sym}(n),d\!\!\upharpoonright_{\mathrm{Sym}(n)},\mu_{n}\bigr)_{n \in \mathbb{N}}$ does not even admit a $d_{\mathrm{conc}}$-Cauchy subsequence, where $\mu_{n}$ denotes the normalized counting measure on $\mathrm{Sym}(n)$ for each $n \in \mathbb{N}$.
-Our argument proving Corollary~\ref{corollary:final} does indeed establish \emph{dissipation} (Definition~\ref{definition:dissipation}), a phenomenon stronger than the negation of concentration (cf.~Corollary~\ref{corollary:dissipation.vs.concentration}, Remark~\ref{remark:dissipation.vs.concentration}), and moreover works in greater generality, thus allowing us to deduce a dichotomy for the asymptotic geometric behavior of densely ascending sequences of compact subgroups in arbitrary non-archimedean metrizable topological groups (Theorem~\ref{theorem:equivariant.dissipation}, Corollary~\ref{corollary:dichotomy}).
+Our argument proving Corollary~\ref{corollary:final} does indeed establish \emph{dissipation} (Definition~\ref{definition:dissipation}), a phenomenon stronger than the negation of concentration (cf.~Corollary~\ref{corollary:dissipation.vs.concentration}, Remark~\ref{remark:dissipation.vs.concentration}), and moreover works in much greater generality, thus allowing us to deduce a dichotomy concerning the geometric behavior of asymptotically invariant nets of Borel probability measures in arbitrary non-archimedean topological groups (Theorem~\ref{theorem:equivariant.dissipation}, Corollary~\ref{corollary:equivariant.dissipation}, Corollary~\ref{corollary:dichotomy}).

 This note is organized as follows.
 In Section~\ref{section:metrics} we recollect some basic material from metric geometry, most importantly, the Gromov-Hausdorff distance and Gromov's compactness theorem.
 Then, Section~\ref{section:measures} is devoted to a short introduction to $mm$-spaces and observable distance, as well as a brief comparison of the concepts of concentration and dissipation.
-In our final Section~\ref{section:groups} we turn our attention towards non-archimedean topological groups, prove the above-mentioned dichotomy, and infer the desired solution to Pestov's Problem~\ref{problem}.
+In Section~\ref{section:invariance} we provide the background on UEB-convergence to invariance in topological groups necessary for Section~\ref{section:groups}, where we turn our attention towards non-archimedean topological groups, prove the aforementioned dichotomy, and infer the solution to Pestov's Problem~\ref{problem}.